Tom Cruise awarded Guinness World Record for "Mission: Impossible - The Final Reckoning" flaming parachute stunt

 Cruise conducted the stunt not once, not twice — but 16 times, the Guinness World Records said, making him the record holder for "most burning parachute jumps by an individual."
 Cruise was awarded the title on June 4.

 It's far from the first incredible stunt Cruise has performed in the "Mission: Impossible" franchise.
-Previous movies have featured him hang from the side of a plane, ride a motorcycle off a cliff and climb the world's tallest building.
+Previous movies have featured him hanging from the side of a plane, riding a motorcycle off a cliff and climbing the world's tallest building.
 He is a licensed skydiver and has been a licensed pilot for over 30 years.
 In "Top Gun: Maverick," Cruise also performed a number of aerial stunts.

 This is Cruise's second Guinness World Record.
 He holds a box office title for actor with the most consecutive $100-million-grossing movies.
 He has 11 movies that qualify, starting with 2012's "Jack Reader" and ending with "Mission: Impossible - The Final Reckoning."